ShyamW/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Partition – spreads instances across logical partitions, ensuring that instances in one partition do not share underlying hardware with instances in other partitions.

 Some notes about placement groups:
-* Spread and Partitioned groups can be in multi-az, clister can't
+* Spread and Partitioned groups can be in multi-az, cluster can't
 * The name you specify for a placement group must be unique within your AWS account.
 * Only specific types of instances can be launched in a placement group.
 Homogenous instances recommended in clustered placement groups
 * You can't merge placement groups.